– – – Read more – – –

-Photo : A man walks past a graffiti made by street artist N_Grams that read “NO” in German but also “YES, IN” in Greek language in Athens, on Sunday, June 28, 2015.
-(Petros Giannakouris / Associated Press)
+Photo : A man walks past a graffiti made by street artist N_Grams that read “NO” in German but also “YES, IN” in Greek language in Athens, on Sunday, June 28, 2015 (Petros Giannakouris / Associated Press).

-Last drawing ‘Tea or coffee ?’ inspired by a set of stethoscopes (my kind of ‘applied art’)…
+Latest drawing ‘Tea or coffee ?’ inspired by a set of stethoscopes (my kind of ‘applied art’)…

-See the full story here.
+See the full story here : step-by-step creation.

-The painting is an acrylic on linen – 61x38cm (24,02″x14,96″).
+This artwork is an acrylic painting on linen canvas, 61x38cm (24,02″x14,96″).

-This is the shape of a vulture that Sigmund Freud found in Leonardo da Vinci’s “The Virgin and Child with St. Anne” (1502-1513).
-I’ve just found some other interesting shapes, highlighted in my last work here.
-You will see just a few of them, solutions are innumerable…
+This is the shape of a vulture that Sigmund Freud, playing “pareidolia” without knowing it, found in Leonardo da Vinci’s oil painting “The Virgin and Child with St. Anne” (1503-1519).

-– even this little piece of cheese !… Could be an allegory about the rich accumulating unnecessary goods while refusing the poor (the grey mouse) to feed themselves.
+This is an improvised painting, its drawing was inspired by a doodle on the cover of You Deserve Nothing, a 2011 novel by the American writer Alexander Maksik.
+It could be an allegory about the rich accumulating unnecessary goods while refusing the poor (the grey mouse) to feed themselves.
 The bird could be a state agent.
 A scenario among others…